How Many Plans Do I Need?

-Most folks have at least heard of an estate plan.
+Most folks have at least heard of estate planning.
 But fewer realize that a simple will is not enough to prepare for your future.
-In fact, a combination of plans – financial, tax, legacy, and estate – are vital to your financial well-being and protection of your assets and family.
+In fact, a combination of plans – financial, tax, legacy, and estate – are vital to your financial well-being and the protection of your assets and family.
 All of these plans are closely linked, affecting one another but also serving different purposes.

 Different Plans for Life Success

 Contrary to popular belief, in order to get to where you want to go in life, you need multiple plans, each intended for a specific area of your life.

 The purpose of a financial plan is to grow your wealth.
 It defines your goals and objectives, determines what choices you need to make to achieve them, and creates a checklist so that you can meet your goals.
 Financial plans focus on sustaining your cash flow so that you are able to live the life that you want.

 Your financial plan may also involve saving for short and long-term goals.
 In addition to investments and insurance, you may also take advantage of any benefits from your employer, including retirement fund contribution matching and group life insurance.
 Through a financial plan, you can also put together the necessary foundation so that your family is financially prepared in the event of an emergency.

 Tax planning is analyzing your financial situation through a tax lens.
 Specifically, the purpose of tax planning is to make sure you are taking advantage of all opportunities to minimize your tax bill.
 For example, you may contribute to retirement plans or decide to sell or buy certain investments as part of your tax plan.
 Not surprisingly, tax planning and financial planning are closely intertwined.
 This is because taxes play a large part in many people’s annual expenses.